omahacommsys/KFDtool/README.md

 Head to the Releases page and download both the Firmware and Software zips from the latest version.
 Save the software for later.
 Unzip Firmware, and open the kfd-avr.ino file in the Arduino IDE, and select your board type and COM port from the Tools menu.
 If you are using a board that is not explicitly supported, or DIYing your own rather than using a shield, you should confirm that all options in the hal.h file are correct - namely, CPU speed and data/LED pins.
 Once you are done, hit upload.

-⚠️ If you have a BLUE KFDpico, please use the KFDpico firmware in the releases folder ⚠️
+⚠️ If you have a BLUE KFDpico, please use the KFDpico firmware in the releases folder.

 ⚠️ If you have a GREEN KFDpico, it likely does not have the USB bootloader to allow updating over USB.
-Please contact [Alex](https://github.com/alexhanyuan). ⚠️
+Please contact [Alex](https://github.com/alexhanyuan).

-For all other 328p-based versions (KFDShield, KFDMicro, and KFDnano), please use the normal firmware in the releases folder.
+For all other versions (KFDShield, KFDMicro, and KFDnano), please use the normal firmware in the releases folder.

 ### Software Setup